-This Bible study has been going on for thousands of years.
 Beginning in the earliest synagogues (back then, that is where people gathered, there were no “churches” there were synagogues and meetings in homes) each week they would read a portion of the Torah (The first five books of the Bible) and the Prophets (the New Testament didn’t exist yet so they read books like Isaiah, Ezekiel, etc).
 Today this Bible study is known as the Torah Cycle.
 (Remember a couple of days ago I told you I was going to share something cool about the word Torah?)

 There are different cycles, some are two years, some are three, and some are one.
 Back then, it is believed they read on the three year cycle.
 That means they read a particular portion from the Torah and the prophets each Sabbath and at the end of three years they had read it all.

 When Messiah stood to read, the Torah portion for that day was Isaiah 61.
 However, He didn’t read the entire portion.
 Rather, He stood, read the portion that told of Him, and then sat down.

 The original mic drop – before there were mics.

 This was a tradition and many still carry on this tradition today.
 However, we do not focus just on the Torah at Seeking Scripture.
 We want to read the wholeness of the Father’s word, with the Torah as our foundational Scriptures.

 While going through the Torah cycle was helpful to me in the beginning of my deeper journey into the Word, over the years I have come to see the potential for a dangerous imbalance in studying only the Torah vs studying the Torah along with the whole Bible.

 Just as we are in error if we only study the Newer Testament, for a Believers, there is a corresponding error in only studying the Torah.